Ravine Flyer II: Awards

-Ravine Flyer II won Best New Ride at the 2008 Golden Ticket Awards, with 52% of the votes.
-It was voted the 11th best wooden roller coaster at the same awards.
+Ravine Flyer II won Best New Ride of 2008 in Amusement Today magazine's 2008 Golden Ticket Awards with 52% of the votes.
+It was voted the 11th best wooden roller coaster in the world at the same awards.
 It has remained in the top ten best wooden coasters every year since 2009, peaking at number five in 2016.
-In 2025, Ravine Flyer II was awarded the title of second-best wooden coaster and fourth-best coaster in the United States by the USA Today 10 Best Awards.
+In 2025, Ravine Flyer II was awarded the title of second-best wooden coaster and fourth-best coaster overall in the United States by USA Today newspaper's 10 Best Awards.
+In 2026, it was awarded the title of second-best wooden coaster and fifth-best coaster overall in the United States by the USA Today 10 Best Awards.